Matthew Berry: ESPN.com columns and articles

 Berry has a comedic and often self-deprecating voice in his articles.
 He more often than not acknowledges his false predictions rather than his correct ones, both in the form of angry e-mails and tweets from people who followed his advice for the worse.
 Berry is a frequent target for criticism because he is vocal about his opinions on players and their projected performance.
 "You don't see people getting upset about middle-of-the-road guys.
 I guess that means I'm doing my job well."
 His articles generally begin with a short introduction involving experiences from his personal life.
 Pop culture references and quips will often be found during the otherwise serious fantasy advice portions.

 Berry initially wrote two main fantasy columns for ESPN, "The Talented Mr. Roto" and "TRUM: Thoughts, Ramblings, Useless Info and Musings".
 However, his last post on the TRUM blog post was written in October 2011.

-Currently, Matthew Berry writes a number of larger fantasy articles annually for what is now known as ESPN's Fantasy Football Draft Kit.
+Currently, Berry writes a number of larger fantasy articles annually for what is now known as ESPN's Fantasy Football Draft Kit.
 First, there is "100 Facts", which is both printed in ESPN The Magazine and posted on ESPN.com.
 Second is the "Draft Day Manifesto," where he goes over basic and advanced stats and tips to help ensure you succeed in your draft without necessarily recommending certain players.
 Third is Berry's pre-draft Love/Hate.
 Love/Hate focuses on players who he feels are being over or under drafted.
 He originally wrote Love/Hate, 100 Facts, and a Bold Predictions column for Fantasy baseball as well, but penned his final editions of these in 2014 to focus on football.

 Along with the articles, Berry also maintains a top 200 rankings and individual position rankings for the NFL from preseason through week 17.

 Berry frequently emphasizes that a player on the "Hate" list are not players that he believes will play poorly, but instead players that are being drafted too high or started too often.
 For example, in the pre-season article preparing readers for the draft, a usual first-rounder on the "Hate" list might be thought by Berry to deserve to go about five spots lower than he normally does, while later-round players on the "Love" list are players Berry would draft a round or two higher than expected.
 In the football articles, he names the players he likes significantly better than the other ESPN rankers for that week (i.e., 'Love'), and the guys who he likes significantly less than the other ESPN rankers for that weeks (i.e., 'Hate').
-Berry is 1 of only 5 people to be named to the Hall of Fame for Fantasy Sports Trade Association and Fantasy Sports Writers Association.
+Berry is one of only five people to be named to the Hall of Fame for Fantasy Sports Trade Association and Fantasy Sports Writers Association.